 - 19. ROs must submit their Safe Management Plans (SMPs), including manpower deployment, at least 3 days before commencing Phase Two activities.
 The detailed requirements and format for submitting these SMPs can be found at www.cpro.gov.sg. - a.
-For private worship, marriage solemnizations, funeral-related activities and recording/broadcast sessions that ROs are already allowed to conduct in Phase One, they may continue to do so under Phase Two parameters for these activities. - b.
-For the religious activities in paragraphs 8 and 9 that are newly-permitted under Phase Two, ROs with SMPs that comply with the parameters set out in this advisory may commence these activities from 19 Jun 2020, or 3 days after the SMP is submitted, whichever is later. - c.
+For private worship, marriage solemnizations, funeral-related activities and recording / broadcast sessions that ROs are already allowed to conduct in Phase One, they may continue to do so under Phase Two parameters for these activities. - b.
+For the religious activities in paragraph 8 that are newly-permitted under Phase Two, ROs with SMPs that comply with the parameters set out in this advisory may commence these activities from 19 Jun 2020, or 3 days after the SMP is submitted, whichever is later. - c.
 Congregational and other worship services may resume from 26 Jun 2020, as ROs require more time to prepare the safe management measures.
-Similarly, these should only proceed no sooner than 3 days after the SMP is submitted, whichever is later. - 20.
-ROs requesting deviations from the parameters set out in this advisory will require MCCY's approval before proceeding with their activities. - 21.
-MCCY reserves the right to suspend a RO's activities if there are gaps in the SMP submitted and until the necessary rectifications are made.
-Should there be any confirmed COVID-19 cases linked to a RO's premises or place of worship, the premises may be closed for a period of time as determined by the authorities.